pnp/teams-dev-samples/README.md

 ## Using the samples

+To search all the samples, please visit our [Sample Browser](){target=_blank}, which aggreagates samples from this and other repositories.

-The samples folder contains a child folder for each sample, named with a prefix as follows:
+To browse the samples in this repo, please visit the [/samples](/samples) folder.
+It contains a child folder for each sample, named with a prefix as follows:

 | Prefix | Description |
 | --- | --- |